osquery/osquery/docs/wiki/installation/cli-flags.md

 `--schedule_default_interval=3600`

 Optionally set the default interval value.
 This is used if you schedule a query which does not define an interval.

 `--schedule_timeout=0`

-Limit the schedule, 0 for no limit.
+Limit the schedule.
+Use `0` for no limit.
 Optionally limit the `osqueryd`'s life by adding a schedule limit in seconds.
 This should only be used for testing.

 `--disable_tables=table_name1,table_name2`

 Comma-delimited list of table names to be disabled.
 This allows osquery to be launched without certain tables.

-`--read_max=52428800` (50MB)
+`--read_max=52428800` (50 MB)

 Maximum file read size.
 The daemon or shell will first 'stat' each file before reading.
 If the reported size is greater than `read_max` a "file too large" error will be returned.